Rudyard Kipling, Bringing the Jungle Mystique to Vermont

 Much of this writer’s work drew upon the experiences of his birthplace of Bombay, India, and his father’s experiences there.
 A list of his works can be found here: https://www.nobelprize.org/prizes/literature/1907/kipling/bibliography.

-Dummerston remains a small town with a population of fewer than 2,000.
+Dummerston remains a small town to this day.